-Let’s take some simple audio sample.
+Let’s take a simple audio sample.
 I’m going to use a kick drum from some sample library.
 Just a regular kick, nothing fancy:

 No, your speakers are fine.
 The result of these two samples playing together is silence — no sound, literally.
 This is what called a phase cancellation.

-Typically, in the real production your sounds’ phases won’t be exactly the opposite causing silence like in the example above, but even a subtle miss-phase will cancel some frequencies out.
-You should keep it in mind especially when dealing with low-frequency signal such as bassline.
+Typically, in the real production, your sounds’ phases won’t be exactly the opposite causing silence like in the example above, but even a subtle miss-phase will cancel some frequencies out.
+You should keep it in mind especially when dealing with a low-frequency signal such as bassline.

 Watch also this excerpt from Lynda course.
 It demonstrates phase cancellation of an acoustic signal but the principle applies pretty much in every production: